micklemacklemore/CUDA-Path-Tracer/README.md

 One node / one mesh glTF files can be loaded, so long as they contain the appropriate vertex attributes: positions, normals and texture coordinates (if textures are also included).

 The [glTF 2.0 specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) was referenced for this feature and was of great help!

+[Image Here]

 #### Albedo and Normal Maps

 With the glTF format, albedo and normal map textures are renderable and supported.

 Textures are implemented in CUDA using the `CUDA Texture Object API`.
 You can see how textures can be loaded into the GPU `here`, which can later be accessed by CUDA kernels `here` (Similar to an OpenGL Sampler2D).
 It's straighforward to use, however the documentation is sparse.
 I hope this might be another simple example on the internet to help another budding graphics student.

+[Image Here]

 ### Intel Open Image Denoise